 Juvenile Specimen CG-0219, a Tiny but Detailed Example

 The scale bar on photos of CG-0219 Shansiella carbonaria is in millimeters, not centimeters.
 Despite its tiny size, there is a lot of detail available with this particular fossilized gastropod.
 The aperture is a bit more intact than typical recovered examples.
 In particular, the preserved growth lines are exceptional.
 They are difficult to see along the selenizone, but small parts can be observed.
 The broader channel between the costae where the selenizone runs is easy to discern.

 Specimen CG-0226, Weathered Example

 Another interesting feature of CG-0226 is how preserved the spire is.
-While the majority of the outer shell material has eroded away in this view, the inner shell layer is preserved.
+While most of the outer shell material has eroded in this view, the inner shell layer is maintained.
 The spire wraps around the columella.
 The ornament lines can be seen barely on the whorl.
-This also shows how rapidly the whorls can expand with each revolution.
+This photo shows how rapidly the whorls can expand with each revolution.

 Shansiella carbonaria Catalog Entries

 - All catalog specimens collected locally are available at this link.

 The Yale Peabody Museum has five catalog entries for S. carbonaria, all recovered from Kentucky.
 Some are lots, and the total number of specimens is thirteen.
 Two are listed under the older name Pleurotomaria carbonaria, but correct identification exists within each record.
 At least one of them was collected over 100 years ago, in 1919.
 They currently do not have photographs attached to these records.
 I was not able to review any of the specimens visually, but I include them for further reference of the collected material.